The Essentials of Circulating Supply in Crypto

 Circulating Supply = Market Capitalization/Price

-However, if you think about it, this formula might not always help you.
+However, this formula might not always help you if you think about it.
 Why?
 To calculate the market cap, you must first know the circulating supply, right?
 Otherwise, how can you use the formula “Market capitalization = Price * Circulating supply”?

-So, this formula might be helpful when you want to check the circulating supply, but calculating it this way might be challenging.
+Therefore, this formula may be helpful when you need to check the circulating supply; however, calculating it in this manner can be challenging.
 Still, you can keep in mind that the circulating supply can be calculated by excluding other supplies from the total supply as follows:

 These differences in the formulas used to calculate the circulating supply may come from the fact that no one can say what the circulating supply of Bitcoin, for instance, is.
 All the circulating supplies you see online are approximations.